mlange-42/git-igitt/README.md

 * Linux: `~/.config/git-graph`
 * OSX: `~/Library/Application Support/git-graph`

-File names of any `.toml` files in the `models` directory can be used in parameter `--model`, or via sub-command `model`.
-E.g., to use a branching model defined in `my-model.toml`, use:
+File names of any `.toml` files in the `models` directory can be selected in the application or used with parameter `--model`, or via sub-command `model`.
+E.g., to start with a branching model defined in `my-model.toml`, use:

 ```
 git-igitt --model my-model
 ```

-**For details on how to create your own branching models see the manual, section [Custom branching models](https://github.com/mlange-42/git-graph/blob/master/docs/manual.md#custom-branching-models) of the git-graph manual.**
+For details on **how to create your own branching models** see section [Custom branching models](https://github.com/mlange-42/git-graph/blob/master/docs/manual.md#custom-branching-models) of the git-graph manual.

 ## Limitations